Alluxio/alluxio/docs/en/deploy/Running-Alluxio-Using-Vagrant.md

     Spot_Price: “X.XX”

-For AWS EC2, the default underfs is S3.
+For AWS EC2, the default under storage is S3.
 You need to sign into your [Amazon S3 console](http://aws.amazon.com/s3/), create a S3 bucket and write the bucket's name to the field `S3:Bucket` in `conf/ufs.yml`.
 To use other under storage systems, configure the field `Type` and the corresponding configurations in `conf/ufs.yml`.

-Now you can launch the Alluxio cluster with your chosen under filesystem in your chosen availability zone by running the script under `deploy/vagrant`:
+Now you can launch the Alluxio cluster with your chosen under storage in your chosen availability zone by running the script under `deploy/vagrant`:

 ```bash